...and how to block them.

 I also recommend "SpywareBlaster

 ".
 It is not an antivirus program and does not remain in memory or use CPU resources, but it contains a huge list of evil and "restricted" sites, ActiveX controls, and tracking cookies, and reconfigures your browser's security settings (in IE, FF and Chrome) to block them all.
-I strongly recommend using this in addition to a memory-resident antivirus program (such as
+This provides an additional layer of protection, best used in addition to a memory-resident antivirus program (such as

 avast!) and a good ad blocker.

 Also worth having: "Malwarebytes Anti-Malware

 ".
-The free version does not offer resident virus protection, but can be used alongside other antivirus software to periodically scan for (and remove) viruses that your other software may miss.
+The free version does not offer memory-resident virus protection, but can be used alongside other antivirus software to periodically scan for (and remove) viruses that your other software may miss.

 I hope this helps make the internet a slightly safer place.
 Spread the word; knowledge is power!